 Without a doubt, the number one reason a GivingGrid campaign succeeds or fails is the way in which it’s put together.

-We can actually look at any newly launched campaign and tell right away if it can succeed or is doomed to fail.
-Want to know how we feel about yours?
-Just click the Contact Support link under the Help menu at the top of your screen and ask us.
+Most of the time, we can look at any newly launched campaign and tell right away if it can succeed or it will fail.
 We know everyone is super busy, but you have to raise money to survive and pursue your cause, right?
 Boy, if everyone would just take their time and follow our lead, we’d see a lot more campaigns shatter their goal.

 So follow these steps:

-2. Add a great short video if you can.
+2. If you can, add a great short video if you can.
 It’s not required, but really helps!
 A video can increase donations by up to 100%.
 Again, use your iPhone/Android.
-Put it in the first thumbnail position, so it’s the first thing people see when they scroll past your Grid.
+Put it in the first thumbnail position in your settings, so it’s the first thing people see when they scroll past your Grid.

 3. Write some moving and compelling copy that defines your cause, begs for help and explains how the money will be used.
 Ask your associates or friends to help.
 This should be written like you’re talking to someone face to face with the objective of getting a donation.
 Nowhere upfront should there be “We’re a 501c3 nonprofit.”
-No one cares and no one even knows what that means!
+No one cares and most don’t even know what that means!

 We offer so much more in-depth help throughout the set-up process and right here in Fundraising Central.
 Please use it!
 It’s really the difference between raising $100 vs. $1,000 or $500 vs. $5,000 or $10,000 vs. $50,000.
 And remember, if you need some extra help or input there are people standing by for just that purpose.
 We want every campaign to succeed!